 What questions will you ask yourself before you die?
 I used to visit a man named Ross at the nursing home.

-Once a week or so I would read to him, talk a bit about the most recent news, pray for him and then leave.
+Once a week, I would read to him, talk a bit about the most recent news, pray for him and then leave.

 Questions you will ask yourself before you die

 One afternoon I received a call from the nursing home telling me that Ross had died.

 She also told me that his family wanted nothing to do with him and would not even be notified.

 It was for this moment.

 He had lived a regrettable life with little to show that he had ever been here except a simple headstone in a cemetery out of the way in small-town America.

 Did I love well?

 At the Gospel Rescue Mission where I work, I see many who have burned every possible bridge with family and friends.

 Did I live well?

 It is my greatest desire to be remembered as a force for incredible good in this world.

 What is my legacy?

 Are there people in the world that are still alive and living inspiring lives because of you?

 Where do I want to live?